Manzp111/Procured-Payment/README.md

 ### AI Document Processing

 * Extract key data from proforma invoices
-* Compare receipt items/prices with approved POs
+* Compare receipt items/prices with approved POs  using Ai
-* Flag discrepancies for review if not matching it uses transaction to rollback and send differene to staff
+* Flag discrepancies for review if not matching it uses transaction to rollback and send difference to staff

 ---